What to research before an interview29 Jan, 20205 mins

 Knowing a bit about the company’s leadership team and those who’ll be on your team can be helpful in your preparation.
 Finding out more about the types of roles they’ve done and the companies they’ve worked for might help you better understand how they’ve grown and shaped the company you’re applying to.

 There’s also a chance you might meet one of them at the interview stage so having an idea of who they are will be useful.

 Similarly looking into the person(s) interviewing and their background should give you an advantage and can help you connect and spark better conversation.

 Has the company been in the news lately?
 Is the company launching any new products or services?
 Has it received any recognition or awards recently?

-Showing you’re on top of news, trends and events concerning the company will give off a good impression in the interview and will also give you the chance to ask some great questions around their growth plans, products, services, overcoming pitfalls (if the news has been negative).
+Showing you’re on top of news, trends and events concerning the company will give off a good impression in the interview and will also give you the chance to ask some great questions about their growth plans, products, services, and overcoming pitfalls (if the news has been negative).

 Look to see if they have a press release section on their website as well as looking at online trade press articles.

-Who they work with, their products and services
+Who they work with, their products and their services

 You can use this information to your advantage in the interview to demonstrate who you might target or what you can offer to the clients they already have.